enahwe/KafkaGust/README.md

  * `0` : No ack at all
  * `1` : Leader ack only
  * [Note] : This parameter overloads the property `"request.required.acks"` from the Kafka producer's native configuration
-* ***preHash*** : It's possible to transform every message's key into a MD5 or SHA hexadecimal string before to submit it to kafka (before the hashing phase)
+* ***preHash*** : It's possible to transform every message's key into a MD5 or SHA hexadecimal string before to submit it to kafka (before the hashing phase).
+In some cases it's possible by using this trick, to increase two times better the homogeneous load-balancing of messages towards the Kafka partitions
  * `none` or `0` : No transformation
  * `sha` or `1` : Transforms the message key into a SHA hexadecimal string before to submit it to kafka
  * `md5` or `2` : Transforms the message key into a MD5 hexadecimal string before to submit it to kafka
- * [Note] : In some cases it's possible by using this trick, to increase two times better the homogeneous load-balancing of messages towards the Kafka partitions

 ## Message template for producers
 The sub-directory 'template' contains the two example templates "*DefaultMsg*" and "*JsonMsg*".